yugr/sortcheck/README.md

 # Build

 To build the tool, simply run make from project top directory.
-To enable debug builds, pass DEBUG=1 to make.
+Makefile supports various candies (e.g. AddressSanitizer, debug build, etc.) - run make help for mode details.

-To enable AddressSanitizer, pass SANITIZE=1 to make (note that libasan.so will then need to be added to LD\_PRELOAD together with libsortcheck.so).
+If you enable AddressSanitizer you'll need to add libasan.so to LD\_PRELOAD (prior to libsortcheck.so).

 To test the tool, run make check.
 Note that I've myself only tested SortChecker on Ubuntu.